jmunguia14/guess-states-game/README.md

 # Learn The States Game
 * Small web-based application game to learn the U.S states.
-* Game responds to the user whether respond is right or wrong.
+* Game responds to the user whether response is right or wrong.
 * User learns the states while having fun playing the game.

 ## Technologies/Tools Used